shubham03122001/Expense-tracker/README.md

-ExpenseService
+ExpenseService :-

 The ExpenseService is responsible for managing expenses in the system.

 It allows users to create, update, and delete expense records.

 This service is designed to be a central point for handling financial data, including tracking and managing individual expenses.

-Key Features
+Key Features:-

 Create Expense: Allows users to add new expenses with relevant details.

 Update Expense: Provides the ability to edit or modify existing expense records.